M-Loyola/day5-tdd-parking-lot-starter/README.md

 # Story5
 Case 1: Given a smart parking boy who manages two parking lots, both with available position and car,
-    When park the car, Then the car will be parked to the first parking lot

-Case 2: Given a smart parking boy who manages two parking lots, first is full and second has available position and a car,
-    When park the car, Then the car will be parked in the second parking lot

-Case 3: Given a smart parking boy who manages two parking lots, second parking lot has more available positions and a car,
-    When park the car, Then the car will be parked in the second parking lot

-Case 4: Given a smart parking boy who manages two parking lots, first parking lot has more available positions and a car,
-    When park the car, Then the car will be parked in the first parking lot

-Case 5: Given a smart parking boy who manages two parking lots, both with equal available positions and car,
-    When park the car, Then the car will be parked to the first parking lot

-Case 6: Given a smart parking boy who manages two parking lots, and an unrecognized ticket ,
-    When fetch the car, Then return nothing with error message "Unrecognized parking ticket"

-Case 7: Given a smart parking boy who manages two parking lots, and a used ticket,
-    When fetch the car, Then return nothing with error "Unrecognized parking ticket"

-Case 8: Given a smart parking boy, who manages two parking lots both without any position and a car,
-    When park the car, Then return nothing with error message "No Available Position"
+    When park the car, Then the car will be parked to the first parking lot Case 2: Given a smart parking boy who manages two parking lots, first is full and second has available position and a car, When park the car, Then the car will be parked in the second parking lot Case 3: Given a smart parking boy who manages two parking lots, second parking lot has more available positions and a car, When park the car, Then the car will be parked in the second parking lot Case 4: Given a smart parking boy who manages two parking lots, first parking lot has more available positions and a car, When park the car, Then the car will be parked in the first parking lot Case 5: Given a smart parking boy who manages two parking lots, both with equal available positions and car, When park the car, Then the car will be parked to the first parking lot Case 6: Given a smart parking boy who manages two parking lots, both with a parked car, and two parking tickets, When fetch the car twice, Then return the right car with each ticket Case 7: Given a smart parking boy who manages two parking lots, and an unrecognized ticket , When fetch the car, Then return nothing with error message "Unrecognized parking ticket" Case 8: Given a smart parking boy who manages two parking lots, and a used ticket, When fetch the car, Then return nothing with error "Unrecognized parking ticket" Case 9: Given a smart parking boy, who manages two parking lots both without any position and a car, When park the car, Then return nothing with error message "No Available Position"

 # Story6